Learn about the nursing care management of patients with fractures in this nursing study guide.

 Fractures may be caused by the following:

 - Direct blows.
-Being hit directly by a great force could cause fracture in the bones.
+Being hit directly by a great force could cause fractures in the bones.

 - Crushing forces.
 Forces that come into contact with the bones and crush them could also result in fractures.